Sohou08/Hadoop-Spark/file_format/readme.md

 ## __Conclusion__

-In general,reading or writing fast according to the type of storage is very related to the kind of query tied to the property of each file format.
+In general, reading or writing fast according to the type of storage is very related to the kind of query tied to the property of each file format.
 Usually, column-based storage lets you ignore all the data that doesn’t apply to a particular query, because you can retrieve the information from just the columns you want.
 By contrast, if you were working with a row-oriented storage and you wanted to know, the average population density in cities with more than a million people, your query would access each record in the table (meaning all of its fields) to get the information from the two columns whose data you needed.That would involve a lot of unnecessary disk seeks and disk reads, which also impact performance.

 Even all file formats could be used for each type of query, the row-based storage will be more adapted to OLTP query inversely for columns based storage which is adapted of OLAP query.

-In term of comparison, JSON, XML are less used in data processing regarding to their indivisible.
+In term of comparison, JSON, XML are less used in data processing regarding to their lack of splittable.
 Most of case , they are used to exchange data over network and serialization and well known to support schema evolution as AVRO.
-This one is considered actually the leader format in case of streaming processing due to fact his ability to support.
+This one is considered actually the leader format in case of streaming processing due to fact his ability to support schema evolution.
 In addition, it is splittable and compressible which occurs it simultaneously the file format appropriate in big data ecosystem.
 That what protocol buffer lack about splittable, compressible.
 However, being a language fully typed as JSON , it bring better performance for compiler optimization.

 The last two formats (ORC and parquet) are optimized the cost storage by avoiding repeated data.
-They are used in different ecosystem but strongly in hive.
+They are used in many ecosystems of big data but strongly in hive.

 In general, all these differences are not statics.
 It's can evolve and differ according to the use cases.
 Some of them could be fit in order to respond a specific purpose.